DeepakTDev/symfony/app/README.md

-# Campaigns Backend APIs
+# Backend APIs

-This php application is build to provide APIs for marketing campaign and APIs for all the other features associated with marketing campaigns, e.g. dashboard, campaign stats, reports, campaign preview.
+This php application is build to provide APIs for backend and APIs

 ## What's being installed
 * included